We have made the difficult decision of not planting any

 Our crops are very weather dependent, so please monitor our Facebook page or call 434-882-6293 for updates.

 We hope you will join us at Liberty Mills Farm for a farmtastic adventure and delicious strawberries!

 Held annually on the Saturday of Memorial Day weekend.

 Enjoy the fruit of the season around which this Fest is focused …

 Sample everything strawberry from strawberry sundaes

-(made with farm fresh ice cream) to strawberry salsa and more.
+(made with farm fresh ice cream) to strawberry salsa, strawberry lemonade and so much more.